 No matter the exact source of the injury, the party who is responsible for these injuries and their resulting losses could be liable to provide compensation.
 A plaintiff who suffers physical harm, emotional trauma, lost wages, and other damages because of a burn has the right to take legal action.

 Florida burn injury lawyers could help injured claimants seek compensation and work through the claims process.
-Our dedicated catastrophic injury attorneys at Kogan & DiSalvo could identify a defendant in a case, gather the evidence needed to demonstrate liability, and demand proper payments in and out of court.
+The dedicated catastrophic injury attorneys at Kogan & DiSalvo could identify a defendant in a case, gather the evidence needed to demonstrate liability, and demand proper payments in and out of court.

 Causes and Types of Burn Injuries